 Your breasts are made up of the following:

-- milk glands made up of many milk sacs throughout the breast
+- milk glands, which are made up of many milk sacs throughout your breast

-- milk ducts to carry milk to the nipple
+- milk ducts to carry milk to your nipples

-- fibrous tissue which covers and supports the whole breast
+- fibrous tissue, which covers and supports your whole breast

-- fatty tissue which gives the breast its shape and size.
+- fatty tissue, which gives your breasts shape and size.

-In the breast, armpit and neck there are collections of lymph nodes.
-These are small glands, each about the size of a pea, which help your body fight infection.
+In your breast, armpit and neck there are collections of lymph nodes.
+These are small glands, each about the size of a pea, that help your body fight infection.
 Your chest muscles and ribs lie beneath your breasts.

 You may notice that your breasts are slightly different in shape or size or that one is slightly higher than the other.
 If your breasts have always been like this, these differences are normal.

 What is breast awareness?